A Machine Learning Approach Based on Range Corrected Deep Potential Model for Efficient Vibrational Frequency Computation: Introduction

-In particular, due to the development of the versatility of machine learning in recent years, machine learning methods can also be introduced to solve the efficiency problem in computational chemistry.
-Many models have been created for potential calculation and take functions of atom coordinates as their inputs.
-Naturally, these methods can be expanded to compute other physical quantities.
-In this work, we are interested in vibrational frequencies and there have been many related studies.\cite{VSMLCho2020, VSMLJaingJun2021, VSMLJiangBin2020, VSMLJiangJun, VSMLMullerSCM, VSMLSkinner} Using artificial neural networks (ANN) with atom-centered symmetry functions (ACSFs), \citeauthor{VSMLSkinner} reduced their map method's errors by more than 25 $\mathrm{cm^{-1}}$.
-The final errors were still higher than that of later methods.\cite{VSMLSkinner} \citeauthor{VSMLCho2020} used feed-forward neural network (FFNN) and convolutional neural network (CNN) models on a relatively small dataset (4500 data points) to describe the frequency shifts of the amide I mode vibration of \textit{N}-methylacetamide (NMA) in water, where CNN performs better than FFNN does, with the best result of 8.56 $\mathrm{cm^{-1}}$.
-However, the training curve showed that CNN ran into overfitting problem quickly.
+Machine learning has grown rapidly in recent years and can help many efficiency problems in computational chemistry.
+We are interested in vibrational frequency calculation with machine learning in this work.
+There have been many related studies.\cite{VSMLCho2020, VSMLJaingJun2021, VSMLJiangBin2020, VSMLJiangJun, VSMLMullerSCM, VSMLSkinner, Add0Jiang2021,Add2Yao2018, Add1Gandolfi2020}

+Skinner group used artificial neural networks (ANN) with atom-centered symmetry functions (ACSFs) to reduce their map method's errors.
+Their final errors were higher than in later works. \citeauthor{VSMLCho2020} used feed-forward neural network (FFNN) and convolutional neural network (CNN) with ACSF and polynomial functions descriptors.
+They used a small training dataset (1500 training data points).
+CNN performs slightly better than FFNN does in their work.
+However, their training curve showed that CNN ran into overfitting quickly.
 The small data size possibly caused this.
-For FFNN models, the RMSE showed a steady and slow decline during training, and the result was good with 8.91 $\mathrm{cm^{-1}}$.\cite{VSMLCho2020} \citeauthor{VSMLChowater2021} then applied FFNN to the OH stretch vibration of water with a same size dataset and obtained results with similar accuracy.\cite{VSMLChowater2021} \citeauthor{VSMLJiangJun} applied multi-layer perceptron (MLP) and Coulomb matrix (CM) to calculate neighboring couplings and frequencies of amide I in the protein system, achieved a high accuracy of less than several wavenumbers with harmonic approximation.\cite{VSMLJiangJun}
+FFNN models showed a steady and slow decline during training.\cite{VSMLCho2020} Cho group then applied FFNN to the OH stretch vibration of water with a same size dataset and obtained results with similar accuracy.\cite{VSMLChowater2021} Jiang Jun group applied multi-layer perceptron (MLP) and Coulomb matrix (CM) to calculate neighboring couplings and frequencies of amide I in the protein system, achieving a high accuracy of less than several wavenumbers with harmonic approximation.\cite{VSMLJiangJun}